-An alternate version is to seat yourself on a bench, with the band attached to a suitable anchor point.
+An alternate version of the seated resistance band row is to sit on a bench, with the band attached to a suitable anchor point.
 In this version, your starting position should be an upright sitting position, with your back and shins vertical and your thighs parallel to the floor.
 Your feet should be planted flat on the floor.
 From this position, complete the exercise as above.

-All the forms of resistance band rows described above are great for building your back and core strength while protecting your joints and ligaments from high impact.
-This means you can safely use the resistance band row as part of a recovery program, although you should always check with a professional physiotherapist or trainer first to ensure that the exercise is appropriate for your specific injury.
+Incorporating this rowing exercise with resistance bands into your regular exercise routine will tremendously build your back and core strength while protecting your joints and ligaments from high impact.
+This means you can safely use the resistance band row as part of a recovery program.

 Resistance band rows don't require much space to perform, and the bands are so compact that you can do this exercise anywhere, whether at home or on the go.
 So don't be afraid to take them wherever you go.